hugo new site directory-name --format=extension

 In July 2022, I started including Nitter links on some Infinite Ink portals.
 Nitter is a Twitter front-end focused on privacy, which you can learn about at…

-Because Nitter instances are often overloaded, I use Hugo’s shuffle function to select a random Nitter instance for each timeline that I link to.
+Because Nitter instances are sometimes overloaded or broken, I use Hugo’s shuffle function to select a random Nitter instance for each timeline that I link to.
 Below are the steps I used to set this up.

-First, I created the following YAML[2] file that lists Nitter instances.
+First, I created the following YAML[2] file that lists (hopefully) working Nitter instances.

 Next, I created something like the following Hugo shortcode.